dmcquay/dmcquay.github.io/_posts/2015-09-18-cloning-rds-instances-for-testing.md

  - Scrubbing your data is a pain.
 If you want to modify the dump, you must first restore a snapshot as described above and then you can use `mysqldump` as you normally would, excluding what you need and scrubbing the plain text output as needed.
  - Most production RDS instances should use provisioned IOPS.
-To use that, your disk must be at least 100 GB.
-When you restore a snapshot from that type of instance, you'll inherit those storage attribute.
-   Converting from provisioned IOPS to standard storage is very slow.
-In my case I waited an hour and a half before giving up.
-I still have to solve that problem.
-Also, you are left with a 100GB disk.
-I don't need that much space for my staging environments, so I don't want to pay for it, but I have no choice since you can't downsize disk size of RDS instances.
-You can only go up!
-Grrrr.
+Converting from that to SSD or magnetic is slow, but if you don't then you have to pay a hefty fee.
+See price table above.

 Be thoughtful about going around snapshots by using `mysqldump` directly against your production instance.
 This will cause downtime.
 Snapshots based on production Multi-AZ instances are taken using the hot copy,